 Within the score/directory the CPU dependent modules are found.
-The score/cpu/ subdirectory contains a subdirectory for each target CPU supported by the [No value for "RELEASE"] release of the RTEMS executive.
+The score/cpu/subdirectory contains a subdirectory for each target CPU supported by this release of the RTEMS executive.
 Each processor directory contains the CPU dependent code necessary to host RTEMS.
-The no_cpu directory provides a starting point for developing a new port to an unsupported processor.
-The files contained within the no_cpu directory may also be used as a reference for the other ports to specific processors.
+The no\cpu directory provides a starting point for developing a new port to an unsupported processor.
+The files contained within the no\cpu directory may also be used as a reference for the other ports to specific processors.